faysal515/tenderd/Readme.md

 This assignment is a simplified simulation and does not cover all aspects required for a production environment, such as database optimization for writes and querying.

 Thanks for reading till the end :).
-I'd appreciate getting a feedback over email
+I'd appreciate getting a feedback over email.